Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-GitHub.md

 Click on the "View product Mappings" button for GitHub Data Sync.
 You need to fill out the following fields to sync correctly:

--   **External Key** -- The name of your GitHub repository.
+-   **External Key**: The name of your GitHub repository.
 In the example above, where the URL in GitLab was <https://github.com/octocat/Hello-World>, you would simply enter "Hello-World" for this setting.

--   **Active** -- Set this to yes so that the Data Sync plug-in knows to synchronize with this product.
+-   **Active**: Set this to yes so that the Data Sync plug-in knows to synchronize with this product.

 ### Configuring Issue Mappings